 Following are the strong use-cases which industry has starting to apply and reap benefits:

 Workforce forecasting and scheduling:

 Identify Sustained growth & margin improvisation areas by aligning schedules with supply forecast.
 Proactive planning for recruitment & training that can aid HR managers

-- Retention analytics:
+2. Retention analytics:

 Scoring individual employees by estimating attrition risk

 Predictive risk models for Early Warning Signals

 Prevention of attrition of high performers

 Identification of loyal employees to ensure business continuity

-- Skill based sourcing and hiring framework:
+3. Skill based sourcing and hiring framework:

 Optimal sourcing model can aid in predicting demand/supply of manpower in accordance with work schedules

 Identify the right sourcing channel for the employee by geography, season etc.

 Employee segmentation & profiling by skills and contextual mapping

 Attrition in critical roles lead to significant tangible and intangible losses for the organization.
 By analyzing the data for current employees, including performance and productivity indices, attrition details, HR can arrive at the right profile for quality hiring in future.

-Solution Framework by Polestar
+Conceptual Solution Framework by Polestar

 We suggest a holistic framework to cater to the human resources function: